 On this route we offer 7 days of liveaboard, with 5 full days of diving.
 The last day is to desaturate nitrogen and do a bit of shopping in Sharm el Sheikh.

 - BOAT Cruise Red Sea Blue Force 2

 Meet & Assistance at the airport in Sharm El Sheikh by our staff at the airport.
 Transfer to the boat.
 Welcome cocktail, boat and crew introduction.
 Cabins distribution.
 Dinner on board.

 Day 2 to 6 (Sunday to Thursday) LIVEABOARD DIVING CRUISE “NORTH ROUTE” Liveaboard diving cruise on full board basis (including water) and 5 days diving, up to 4 dives per day.
 Some of the highlights of the route are the Straits of Tiran, National Park of Ras Mohamed and wrecks like Thistlegorm, Ulysses, Dunraven, Kingston and more.

 Day 7 (Friday) SHARM EL SHEIKH

 Disembark in Sharm El Sheikh.
 Day off to desaturate residual nitrogen.
-Free time to enjoy the local night life, shopping and clubbing.
+Free time to enjoy the local night life, shopping.
 Dinner and night on board.
 Dinner not included

 Day 8 (Saturday) SHARM EL SHEIKH